lachsfilet/browserape/README.md

 # browserape
-Browserape (browser postgresql editor) is a Node.js and jQuery driven Postgresql web client.
+Browserape (Browserape postgresql editor) is a PostgreSQL web client using Node.js and jQuery.